 - Don’t forget that you can continue to texture, form, and finish your fired metal clay pieces–they’re metal now, after all, and behave like metal in most cases.
 If your pieces are properly sintered, you can hammer and drill them, enamel and patina them, file and sand them, even solder them.
 Fired metal clay pieces are more porous in general, so it’s best to start with a more gentle approach.
 You can polish and finish them using a flex shaft with radial brushes, silicone disks, pumice disks, and others.

 For metal clay jewelry artists, Patrik’s micromosaic technique is a unique new way to use this fun, enchanting material.
-But if you’re brand new to metal clay jewelry making, that’s ok too–you can learn Patrik’s micromosaic technique as well as metal clay jewelry techniques in general in his video, Introduction to Base Metal Clays & Micromosaics with Patrik Kusek, with no prior metal clay experience required!
-Bonus: Introduction to Base Metal Clays & Micromosaics comes with a downloadable kiln firing test sheet to help you keep track of fired metal clay results and which firing methods work best for you.
+But if you’re brand new to metal clay jewelry making, that’s ok too–you can learn Patrik’s micromosaic technique as well as metal clay jewelry techniques in general in his video, Intro to Base Metal Clays & Micromosaics, with no prior metal clay experience required!
+Bonus: Intro to Base Metal Clays & Micromosaics comes with a downloadable kiln firing test sheet to help you keep track of fired metal clay results and which firing methods work best for you.

-Download Introduction to Base Metal Clays & Micromosaics now to begin or continue your metal clay jewelry-making journey right away.
+Download Introduction to Base Metal Clays & Micromosaics now to begin or continue your metal clay jewelry journey right away.
 Can’t get enough of metal clay micromosaic techniques?
-Get Patrik’s other new video, Intermediate Metal Clay Micromosaics.
+Get more with Patrik’s other video, Intermediate Metal Clay Micromosaics.